 At a certain point in their careers, many physicians want to make an impact on healthcare greater than the singular patient sitting in front of them in the exam room.
 To lead this kind of change in medicine, physicians like David Hains, MD, MBA’23, recognized the need for greater business acumen and enrolled in the Physician MBA Program at the Indiana University Kelley School of Business.

-In fact, Dr. Hains is already putting the degree to use in his first year of the program.
-He’s working on a project to better define the financials of his work as the division chief of pediatric nephrology at Riley Hospital for Children at IU Health and the Byron P. & Frances D. Hollett Professor of Pediatric Nephrology at IU School of Medicine, his alma mater.
+In fact, Dr. Hains had already put the degree to use during in his first year of the program.
+He worked on a project to better define the financials of his work as the division chief of pediatric nephrology at Riley Hospital for Children at IU Health and the Byron P. & Frances D. Hollett Professor of Pediatric Nephrology at IU School of Medicine, his alma mater.

-Dr. Hains is also working with Awaysheh on a project to enhance statewide access and patient care for children in Indiana that could triple revenues with one small investment.
-They are currently assessing the return on investment and a program expansion.
+Dr. Hains also worked with Awaysheh on a project to enhance statewide access and patient care for children in Indiana that could triple revenues with one small investment.
+They assessed the return on investment and a program expansion.

 “We’ve taken a systematic look at the necessary investment and how its projected return could more than double throughput in our ambulatory blood pressure monitoring program,” Dr. Hains said.
 “We’ve completed projections which would result in significant enhancements in patient access as well as patient care by deploying this technology across the entire state.”

 As Dr. Hains’ clinical leadership responsibilities grew over time, he recognized a need to understand the business aspects of healthcare.
-He was promoted to division chief five years ago and noticed an ongoing need for more efficient use of limited healthcare resources, ranging from supply lines to staff and providers.
+He was promoted to division chief in 2017 and noticed an ongoing need for more efficient use of limited healthcare resources, ranging from supply lines to staff and providers.
 Earning an MBA helped him understand how to manage those resources better to get the most out of them.
 He’s found the lessons at the Kelley School to be useful in many ways.

 “The most important part is this education is applicable to lots of different areas in medicine,” Dr. Hains said.
 “The business of medicine has become clearer to me over the past year, and I’m sure it will continue to come into focus.
 The MBA just opens up so many career possibilities to expand our reach as physicians caring for patients.”

-Dr. Hains says he is also evolving as a leader through the course of the Physician MBA Program.
-Already an experienced leader who’s underwent leadership development work, Dr. Hains says the courses in the MBA program enhance his capabilities significantly.
-Having earned the Evans Fellowship in Healthcare Leadership to attend the Kelley School, Dr. Hains is adding new facets of leadership.
+Dr. Hains says he also evolved as a leader through the course of the Physician MBA Program.
+Already an experienced leader who’s underwent leadership development work, Dr. Hains says the courses in the MBA program enhanced his capabilities significantly.
+Having earned the Evans Fellowship in Healthcare Leadership to attend the Kelley School, Dr. Hains added new facets of leadership.

 “As part of the Evans Fellowship, I have quarterly meetings with leaders throughout the IU Health system, with the dean of the IU School of Medicine regularly, and with the president of IU Health Physicians,” he said.
 “It has opened up opportunities to meet with all these leaders to hear about their leadership journeys and what works or doesn’t work from their perspective as a leader.
 It really exposes me to high-yield areas to focus on and where the wind’s blowing in medicine.”